enzomanuelmangano/demos-stats/README.md

-# React Native Demos Analytics
+# React Native Demos Stats

-An automated analytics system that extracts metadata from React Native animation demos and provides an interactive dashboard to explore the data.
+An automated statistics system that extracts metadata from React Native animation demos and provides an interactive dashboard to explore the data.

 ## Overview